wilyphoenix/mapdev/projects/devdepo/README.md

 The models themselves could be copied locally into a pk3 archive and placed in your q3ut4 folder for quick usage (which you'd then remove when done).

 Work on this warehouse map is set to begin soon.
+The preview image is 0 bytes as a placeholder.
+Progress updates are at [maps/readme.txt](maps/readme.txt).